 20. You and your excuses are the only things holding you back

-I can’t tell you how often people tell me that they wish they could do what I’m doing.
+I can't tell you how often people tell me that they wish they could do what I'm doing.
 Well guess what?
 They can.
 So can you.
-If you want to travel but currently aren’t, it’s probably because you’re hiding behind excuses.
+If you want to travel but currently aren't, it might be because you're hiding behind excuses.
 Time.
 Money.
 Responsibility.
 Fear.
-They are all excuses, and YOU are the only thing truly holding yourself back.
+In many cases, YOU are the only thing truly holding yourself back.
 You can make time by prioritizing and planning ahead.
-You can save money by staying in hostels and using deal websites like cheapflights.co.uk to book onto budget airlines.
+You can save money by staying in hostels and flying budget airlines.
 You can manage the responsibility smartly.
 And you can overcome the fear.

 21. Being nervous is natural

 Fear and being nervous are natural when it comes to traveling.
 I'm not any braver than you are (no matter what you tell me).
 There have been several times when I've seriously considered canceling a trip at the last minute because I was scared.
 Scared of the unknown, mostly, because travel is full of unknowns.
 It's pushing through this fear and nervousness that really make you brave.

 22. When the universe sends you signs, pay attention